 Once finished, we looked over their works of art one more time and displayed them in our home.
 Over the next couple of days, we visited our collages and discussed what we liked most about each piece of nature.

 Don’t have access to collectable nature near you?

 No problem!
-You can still try this activity with flowers from a seasonal bouquet.
+You can still try this easy spring craft with flowers from a seasonal bouquet.
 Enjoy the bouquet in your home for a while and weave the flowers instead of throwing them away.

 My boys helped me cut the flowers and they got busy creating their masterpieces.
 We identified as many spring flowers we could in the bouquet.
 As you can see, the final product is beautiful!

-I hope you give this fun flower weaving activity a try!
+I hope you give this easy spring craft a try!
 I promise, your little nature lovers will love it as much as my boys.